-Whether you are playing at Long Branch High school or Manahassett Creek Park, look for the 28 Days collection bins!
+Look for the 28 Days collection bins!
 It’s an easy thing to do, and by donating even just a few hygiene products you will be helping many girls in need!

 Kelsey Klein, a T3 Elite team player, had been doing volunteer work for 28 Days and she was instrumental in bringing the idea to T3.
 Kelsey and her mother Mary Klein, worked with T3 owner Lori Brown to create the “We Stick Together” campaign.
 They set up a collection booth at each T3 Lacrosse Tournament and attending teams were notified in advance to bring products to donate.
 As a part of the outreach, players are given an “empowerment” button proclaiming – Yes, I Play Like a Girl.
 Need a Lesson?
 They are also provided with resources to help women in their community.